-My mom is visiting.
+When I first made Pasta with Smashed Peas and Ricotta, my mom was visiting.
 There are many states between us and never enough visits.
 Not only do I miss her, but I miss her cooking.

-Even though this meal didn’t require extended time to simmer, stew or bake, it was perfect — light yet filling.
+Once the ricotta is tossed together with the pasta and peas, it turns into a lovely and light creamy pasta dish.
+Even though this meal didn’t require extended time to simmer or bake, it was perfect — light yet filling.
 We used the extra time after dinner to relax and visit.

 - 1, 16-ounce package frozen peas, thawed